Singapore Tax Deduction Scheme for Angel Investors

 In order to qualify under the AITD Scheme, investee companies must satisfy the following criteria:

-- On the date of first investment, the investee company must:
+- At the point of first investment, the investee company must:

-- Have at-least 50% of its share capital held by a maximum of 20 shareholders;
+- Has more than 50% of its total share capital held by less than 20 individual shareholders

 - In addition, the company must: